onzfonz/comp227/src/content/0/en/part0c.md

 Lastly, one of the last ways to do this is merely via Webstorm.
 You can right click on your project and say ***Open In->Terminal***, and the terminal will open down below.

-### Some git command line tools
+### Learning the git commands in bash

-While we will use gitstorms's git integration and tools to help us commit regularly, knowing a little bit about how to use the command line will be important for this course.
+While we will use webstorms's git integration and tools to help us commit regularly, knowing a little bit about how to use the command line will be important for this course.
 One of the most important parts of knowing how to use the command line is being able to navigate through your folders.